Florida Man Arrested After Allegedly Shooting Puppy With Pellet Gun From Balcony

 The Davie Police Department posted photos of Johansen Concepcion De La Ros, along with graphic pictures of Princess after she had been shot.
 The photos show the puppy with blood on its mouth, along with the dog’s blood on the sidewalk.

-Sadly, Princess belonged to the owners 8-year-old daughter.
-The family had moved from out of state to the area recently.
+Sadly, Princess belonged to the owners’ 8-year-old daughter.
+The family had moved to the area recently.

 According to the police report, Concepcion De La Ros told police that the shooting was an accident and that he didn’t mean to shoot the dog.
-He is being held at the Broward County Main Jail in Fort Lauderdale on $2,500 bond.
+He is being held at the Broward County Main Jail in Fort Lauderdale on a $2,500 bond.